icytom/fakeartist/README.md

 i.e. you need to make sure all the real artists know that you know what is being drawn without revealing to the fake artist.

+TODO

+- [ ] each player is a different colour and lines are thicker
+- [ ] start screen where players enter name and click when ready
+- [ ] create room when everyone is ready
+- [ ] random word list + acceptable answers
+- [ ] put names next to colours
+- [ ] timer and rounds
+- [ ] end game
+- [ ] scores